ZeaInc/zea-engine/README-DEV.md

 yarn generate e2e-test
 ```

-You'll be prompted for the test name.
+You'll be prompted for the test's name.

 ## Publishing a new build